 This research brief examines the latest information on sugar-sweetened beverages (SSBs) and food pricing strategies.
 The brief concludes that taxes resulting in substantially higher prices of SSBs could be a powerful policy tool for curbing obesity rates by leading people to reduce consumption.
 Read the brief.

-Menu Labeling: Does Point of Purchase Nutrition Information Affect Consumer Behavior?
+Menu Labeling: Does Proving Nutrition Information at the Point of Purchase Affect Consumer Behavior?
 (June 2009)

 This research synthesis reviews studies that have examined the use of menu labeling in away-from-home food establishments, such as restaurants and cafeterias, and the potential impact of labeling on consumers' food and beverage selections.
 Read the synthesis.